OctopusDeploy/blog/blog/2023-03/how-to-measure-mean-time-to-resolve/index.md

 The researchers can use this information to find [performance groups](https://octopus.com/blog/new-devops-performance-clusters) in the data.
 They can also look for relationships between various practices and their impact on business outcomes.
 The DevOps structural equation model is built using these findings.

-### The reason MTTR isn't suitable for your team
+### Why MTTR might mislead your team

-While MTTR is helpful in research for comparisons and clustering, this differs from how you'll use incident information in your organization.
-Your primary use of incident duration is to learn from service outages and improve how you handle them in the future.
+While MTTR is helpful in research for comparisons and clustering, this differs from how you'll use incident information in your team.
+Your primary use of this information is to learn from service outages and improve how you handle them in the future, not to compare yourself to other teams or organizations.

 For continuous improvement purposes, using an average hides essential signals.
 You need more fine-grained information to understand how well you handle faults and to find their causes.